 Maryland MDMA Possession + Distribution Lawyer Offering Free Consultations

 If you or a loved one was charged with possession or distribution of MDMA in Maryland, we may be able to assist.
 Backed by years of experience in criminal law, our Maryland MDMA possession and distribution attorneys can help you understand your rights and guide you through your case.
 We know how difficult and stressful dealing with criminal charges can be, which is why we dedicate our resources and knowledge to fighting for your rights every step of the way.
-Don’t wait another second; call the Law Offices of Randolph Rice for quality legal representation.
+Don’t wait another second; call the Rice, Murtha & Psoras for quality legal representation.
 To schedule a free, confidential consultation on your case, call our law offices today at (410) 694-7291.